Reading Time: 3 minutes

 Speed Is Not About Working Faster

 When leaders talk about speed, the instinct is often to push for urgency.
+Work harder.
+Move faster.
+Respond quickly.
+But this approach hardly works.

 Organizational speed is not created by pressure.
 It is created by how smoothly work flows through the system.
 When the system is working, decisions are made clearly, ownership is understood, and execution follows without unnecessary delay.